 Cyberbullying: There’s No App for That

 Dr. Wendy Craig is a leading international scientist and expert on bullying prevention and the promotion of healthy relationships.
 As co-founder and Scientific Director of PREVNet (Promoting Relationships and Eliminating Violence Network), she has transformed our understanding of bullying and effectively translated the science into evidence-based practice, intervention, and policy and had a profound influence on communities across Canada.
 In recognition of her work, she has been recognized with awards including an Investigator Award from CIHR, the Canadian Psychological Association Award for Distinguished Contributions to Community Service, the Queen’s Excellence in Research Prize, Queen Elizabeth Diamond Jubilee Medal, and the Social Science and Humanities Research Council Impact Partnership Award.
 She is a Fellow of the Royal Society of Canada and was appointed to the Order of Canada in 2018 in recognition of her work on bullying, victimization, and knowledge mobilization.
-She is a professor and Head of the Department of Psychology at Queen’s University.
+She is a professor in the Department of Psychology at Queen’s University.